steadybit/advice-kit/go/advice_kit_test/README.md

-# ActionKit Go Test SDK
+# AdviceKit Go Test SDK

 This module contains helper and interfaces which will help you to test advice using the [advice kit go api](https://github.com/steadybit/advice-kit/tree/main/go/advice_kit_api).